 Children experience a wide range of feelings just like adults.
-However, unlike adults, they often cannot articulate or identify them so they often only express a much narrower range.
-Anger can actually be camouflaged embarrassment and excitement can really be nervousness.
+But they don’t come equipped with the ability to articulate or identify them so they often only express a much narrower range.
+Anger can be camouflaged embarrassment and what looks like excitement can really be nervousness.
 You may think that you need a decoder ring to figure out what your children are really feeling underneath, but you have the answer right at your finger tips.
 You can use yourself and your own feelings as a barometer of what your children are feeling and why they are behaving the way they are.

 Children have an uncanny ability to transfer their feelings to another individual – even if those feelings are ones that they cannot express or recognize themselves.
 For example, if you are feeling overwhelmed with your child’s behavior, it is quite possible that he is feeling overwhelmed by something himself.
 He may just not know it.
 Using your feelings to help your children understand and express their own can take some practice.
 You can use the following steps as a general guide.